-Protect your AWS environment by using AWS multi-factor authentication (MFA), a security feature available at no extra cost that augments user name and password credentials.
+Protect your AWS environment by using AWS MFA, a security feature available at no extra cost that augments user name and password credentials.
 MFA requires users to prove physical possession of a hardware MFA token or MFA-enabled mobile device by providing a valid MFA code.

 AWS has a list of best practices to help IT professionals and developers manage access control without losing flexibility or resiliency.
-To get a full explanation of IAM best practices, watch the recorded session from re:Invent 2015 (in the box to the right of this paragraph).
+To get a full explanation of IAM best practices, watch the recorded session from re:Invent 2015 (in the video player to the right of this paragraph).

 Users – Create individual users.

 Password – Configure a strong password policy.